 Following shakedown off Bermuda, Paul Hamilton served in lower Cheaspeake Bay, out of Norfolk, Va., as a destroyer training unit 8 January to 19 April 1944.
 She departed Norfolk 25 April and steamed via Aruba, Dutch West Indies, and the Panama Canal to Pearl Harbor, Hawaii, where she arrived 21 May 1944.

-From 13 June to 12 August, Paul Hamilton formed part of the protective screen for the replenishment aircraft and fueling groups that serviced the 3d Fleet during the landing at Saipan 15 June.
-She accompanied Task Force 58 west during the Battle of the Philippine Sea 19 and 20 June.
-She departed for Manus Island, Admiralty Islands, 20 August, in company with escort carriers and fleet oilers.
+From 13 June to 12 August, Paul Hamilton formed part of the protective screen for the replenishment aircraft and fueling groups that serviced the Third Fleet during the landing at Saipan on 15 June.
+She accompanied Task Force (TF) 58 west during the Battle of the Philippine Sea (19-20 June).
+She departed for Manus Island, Admiralty Islands, on 20 August, in company with escort carriers and fleet oilers.

-From 1 September to 3 October, Paul Hamilton served as a screening vessel for the replenishment aircraft and fueling groups that serviced the 3d Fleet during the capture and occupation of the southern Palau Islands.
-She played a similar role for the 3d Fleet 4 October to 15 November during air strikes against Okinawa, Luzon, Formosa, the Visayan Islands, and the Japanese fleet.
+From 1 September to 3 October, Paul Hamilton served as a screening vessel for the replenishment aircraft and fueling groups that serviced the Third Fleet during the capture and occupation of the southern Palau Islands.
+She played a similar role for the Third Fleet 4 October to 15 November during air strikes against Okinawa, Luzon, Formosa, the Visayan Islands, and the Japanese fleet.

 From 3 to 21 January, Paul Hamilton screened for the assault on Lingayen Gulf, Philippines.
 She rescued 73 survivors from Ommaney Bay (CVE-79) on the 4th.